hashnfv/hashnfv-octopus/docs/octopus_docs/opnfv-jenkins-slave-connection.rst

     ``sudo /home/jenkins/opnfv/repos/releng/utils/jenkins-jnlp-connect.sh -j /home/jenkins -u jenkins -n  <slave name on OPNFV Jenkins> -s <the token you received from LF> -f``

      - If you receive an error, follow the steps listed on the command output.
-  8. Run the same script in order to get monit script created.
+  8. Run the same script with test(-t) on foreground in order to make sure no problem on connection.
 You should see **INFO: Connected** in the console log.
     ``sudo /home/jenkins/opnfv/repos/releng/utils/jenkins-jnlp-connect.sh -j /home/jenkins -u jenkins -n <slave name on OPNFV Jenkins> -s <the token you received from LF> -t``

      - If you receive an error similar to the one shown `on this link <http://hastebin.com/ozadagirax.avrasm>`_, you need to check your firewall and allow outgoing connections for the port.
   9. Kill the Java slave.jar process.
+  10. Run the same script normally without test(-t) in order to get monit script created.
+    ``sudo /home/jenkins/opnfv/repos/releng/utils/jenkins-jnlp-connect.sh -j /home/jenkins -u jenkins -n <slave name on OPNFV Jenkins> -s <the token you received from LF>``
-  10. Edit monit configuration and enable http interface.
+  11. Edit monit configuration and enable http interface.
 The file to edit is /etc/monit/monitrc on Ubuntu systems.
-Uncomment below lines. set httpd port 2812 and use address localhost  # only accept connection from localhost allow localhost        # allow localhost to connect to the server and 11 Restart monit service.
+Uncomment below lines. set httpd port 2812 and use address localhost  # only accept connection from localhost allow localhost        # allow localhost to connect to the server and
+  12. Restart monit service.
     - Without systemd:

       ``sudo service monit restart``